emmottlab/sars2nterm/README.md

 Code requires Matlab 2019b and the Statistics and Machine Learning toolbox.
 Some of the functions e.g. tiledlayout were only introduced in R2019b, the scripts will work in earlier versions but will require some adjustment (e.g. tiledlayout -> subplot).

+Code:
-Code: Ed Emmott (Github/Twitter: @edemmott, Email: e.emmott@liverpool.ac.uk), University of Liverpool, 2020.
+- Matlab: Ed Emmott (Github/Twitter: @edemmott, Email: e.emmott@liverpool.ac.uk), University of Liverpool, 2020.
+- R: Artuas Grauslys, University of Liverpool, 2021.